wijayadavin/up-signup-automation/README.md

 - **Benefits**: Faster execution, reduced login attempts, better success rates, persistent sessions

 **Skip-OTP Mode (`--skip-otp`)**:
-- **Purpose**: Skip location step fields (except profile picture) and redirect directly to submit page
+- **Purpose**: Complete location step normally but use manual OTP system instead of TextVerified
-- **Location Step Behavior**: Only uploads profile picture, skips address/phone verification
+- **Location Step Behavior**: Fills all location fields (address, phone, profile picture) but uses manual OTP
-- **Redirect**: Automatically navigates to `https://www.upwork.com/nx/create-profile/submit`
-- **Use Cases**: Bypass phone verification, complete profile creation faster
+- **OTP Handling**: Uses manual OTP system that waits for OTP codes to be set in database
+- **Manual OTP Command**: `npm start set-manual-otp -- --user-id 6 --otp 12345`
+- **Use Cases**: Manual OTP control, bypass TextVerified API, testing scenarios
-- **When to Use**: When you want to skip the OTP verification process
+- **When to Use**: When you want to manually control OTP codes or avoid TextVerified API
-- **Benefits**: Faster profile completion, no phone verification required
+- **Benefits**: Full control over OTP codes, no dependency on external SMS service

 **Retry Mode (`--retry`)**:
 - **Purpose**: Retry users who have been flagged with captcha after processing all other users